Last reviewed on by

 Genital warts can be diagnosed by visual inspection, and infrequently, a clinician may need to biopsy the area to determine if there is a wart present.

-The most common way to find out if you have one of the cancer-associated types of human papillomavirus is through a Pap test.
-For women age thirty and older, a pap test may be done in combination with a DNA test.
+The most common way to find out if you have one of the cancer-associated types of human papillomavirus is through a pap test.
+For people with vulvas/vaginas who are age thirty and older, a pap test may be done in combination with a DNA test.

 Relief spells (Rolaids?!)
 HPV Treatment: